Surtivo/Surtivo/README.md

 ### About
 Hi, I’m Emanuel (@Surtivo).
 I’m currently emphasizing learning more about C and all his most popular variantions.
-I Really like Assembly and plan to learn more fo it in later times.
+I Really like Assembly and plan to learn more of it in later times.
 - Pronouns: He/Him
 - Fun fact: Pets are the best!